marimo-team/marimo/docs/guides/editor_features.md

 _Missing a command?
 File a
 [GitHub issue](https://github.com/marimo-team/marimo/issues)._

+## Module autoreloading

+Enable module autoreloading via the settings icon (top right).
+When enabled, when Python modules that your notebook imports are modified, marimo reloads those modifications so you can use the latest version of your code.
+This works recursively, meaning that marimo tracks modifications for modules imported by your notebook's imported modules too.

+Autoreloading comes in two types:

+- "detect": automatically marks cells affected by module modifications as stale, letting you know which cells need to be re-run.
+- "autorun": automatically re-runs cells affected by module modification.

+**Note:** Make sure the imported modules are in packages/folders with `__init__.py` files, otherwise marimo's detection may fail.

+**Why autoreload?** Autoreloading enables a workflow that many developers find
+productive: develop complex logic in Python modules, and use the marimo notebook as a DAG or main script that orchestrates your logic.

 ## Export to static HTML

 Export the current view your notebook to static HTML via the notebook